Bubble Watch: Who's trending toward the field of 68?

 Should be in

-Teams that are 21-1 don't generally hang around the "should be in" zip code long before relocating to the pricier realm of the locks.
-So this might be Bubble Watch's only chance to pay tribute to the Cougars, who've defied all expectations and remained just as good as they were last season despite losing two starters.
-Armoni Brooks and Corey Davis have been outstanding, and it's likely we'll hear Houston's name called as one of the first 16 teams in the projected field in the NCAA's bracket preview this weekend.

 For a team projected to land in the middle of the bracket, Cincinnati's seed shows significant potential for volatility.
-Start with the fact that the Bearcats have played just three Quad 1 games all season (they're 2-1), throw in one of those unsightly Quad 4 losses (at East Carolina) and then add the coup de grâce of variability.
-UC gets five Quad 1 chances in its final nine games, including two shots at Houston.
+Start with the fact that the Bearcats have played just three Quad 1 games all year (they're 2-1), throw in one of those unsightly Quad 4 losses (at East Carolina) and then add the coup de grâce of variability.
+UC gets five Quad 1 chances in its final eight games, including two shots at Houston.
 This projected No. 7 seed could jump or fall significantly.
-Stay tuned.
+Stay tuned. (updated: 2/7)

 Work to do